 BrainBytes: Short video segments discussing topics of interest to clinicians and professionals in the field of neuroscience.

 My Child Had A Stroke, What Should I Do?
 (5/31/2019) - If your child has had a stroke, they may have challenges ahead that not only affect them, but the entire family.
 Family members can suffer from depression and anxiety and may need help.
 That is why Cook Children’s offers a quarterly support group to help families connect with other parents and children who have been affected by stroke.
 Our program is dedicated to provide… … Continue reading My Child Had A Stroke, What Should I Do?

 Can a Child Have a Stroke?
 (5/16/2019) - Yes, a child can have a stroke.
 Childhood stroke is one of the leading causes of death in children.
 There are two types of strokes that can affect children.
 An ischemic stroke happens when a blood vessel in the brain is blocked.
 A hemorrhagic stroke happens when a blood vessel in the brain bursts or leaks blood.
-We encourage you to watch this video… Continue reading Can a Child Have a Stroke?
+We encourage you to watch this video… … Continue reading Can a Child Have a Stroke?

 Will My Child Outgrow Epilepsy?
 (12/3/2018) - Cook Children’s epileptologist, Scott Perry, M.D. addresses the most common question about childhood epilepsy – will my child outgrow it?
 While certain types of epilepsies that occur in children can go away with age, others are managed through medication and consistent care.
-Cook Children's Comprehensive Epilepsy ProgramCook Children’s epileptologist, Scott Perry, M.D.
+To learn more about this, we invite you to watch this video.
 We're here to help.
 If your child has been diagnosed,… … Continue reading Will My Child Outgrow Epilepsy?

 What an Epilepsy Surgical Evaluation Entails (11/30/2018) - Because every child is different, an epilepsy surgical evaluation is crafted to meet his or her specific needs.
 Cook Children’s epileptologist, Scott Perry, M.D., explains what patients and their families can expect during their surgery evaluation.
-Cook Children's Comprehensive Epilepsy ProgramCook Children's epileptologist, Scott Perry, M.D.
+Watch this video to learn more about evaluation methods.
 We're here to help.
 If your child has been diagnosed, you probably have lots of questions.
 We can help.… … Continue reading What an Epilepsy Surgical Evaluation Entails

 Epilepsy Treatment Options (11/30/2018) - Neurologists have access to many anti-seizure medications to help epilepsy patients, however when those medications do not work, there are other epilepsy treatment options.
 Dr. Saleem Malik, M.D., explains additional options to treat epilepsy, including surgery, vagus nerve stimulation, responsive neurostimulation and ketogenic diet.
-Cook Children's Comprehensive Epilepsy ProgramCook Children’s epileptologist, Scott Perry, M.D.
+To learn more about these options, please watch this video.
 We're here to help.
 If your child has been diagnosed,… … Continue reading Epilepsy Treatment Options

 Epilepsy Surgery Evaluation (11/19/2018) - Cook Children’s epileptologist, Cynthia Keator, M.D. discusses epilepsy surgery which is considered at any age when patients do not respond after trying multiple seizure medications.
 The best candidates have seizures that occur in a single region of the brain, where there is minimal risk for surgery impacting vision, speech or memory.
-Cook Children's Comprehensive Epilepsy ProgramCook Children’s epileptologist, Cynthia Keator, M.D.
+We invite you to watch this video to learn more.
 We're here to… … Continue reading Epilepsy Surgery Evaluation

 What is Video EEG?
 (11/19/2018) - What is a Video EEG?
 Dr. Cynthia G. Keator, M.D., discusses what Video EEG does and how it's changing the landscape for what we know and don't know about epilepsy.
 Video EEGs help doctors see the physical characteristics of a seizure while reading the brain activity on EEG.
 This helps to diagnose the specific type of epilepsy a patient has and guides the family… … Continue reading What is Video EEG?